Harsh188/100-Days-of-ML-Pt2/README.md

 ## Challenge Goals ##

-- [ ] Learn how to deploy ML models into production.
+- [x] Learn how to deploy ML models into production.
+- [x] Learn about scripting for MLOps
 - [ ] Learn about the ML Pipeline
 - [ ] Learn more about privacy & protection for ML applications
 - [ ] Learn the CI/CD for ML